iutools/iutools/doc/test-plan.md

     - The first script should be the script used to enter the QUERY_WORD.
       In other words, if we entered the QUERY_WORD in latin, then the word should appear as latin/syllabics.
 Otherwise, it should appear as syllabics/latin.
-  - Everything else (Translations, Related words, Examples) displayed in the script used to enter the QUERY_WORD, except of course for text that is in English.
+  - Everything else is displayed in the  script used to enter the QUERY_WORD, except for:
+    - text that is in English.
+    - Inuktitut text for the bilingual examples (which at the moment are always in latin)
   - There is a decomp displayed (unless the specific scenario expects the word to be undecomposable)
   - There are some translations displyayed, including some that are relevant for